airtai/faststream/.faststream_gen/getting-started/asyncapi/hosting.md

 # Serving the AsyncAPI Documentation

-FastStream provides command to serve the AsyncAPI documentation.
+FastStream provides a command to serve the AsyncAPI documentation.

 !!! note
-    This feature requires Internet connection to get **AsyncAPI HTML** by **CDN**
+    This feature requires an Internet connection to obtain the **AsyncAPI HTML** via **CDN**.

 ``` shell
 faststream docs serve basic:app